Prethermalization in one-dimensional quantum many-body systems with confinement

-Several intriguing questions remain for future research.
-It will be interesting to understand how this scenario is modified in other realizations of confined dynamics, such as the experimentally realized long-range Ising chain \cite{Tan2021}.
-The long-range interactions can be envisaged to affect the approximation of dilute mesons, rendering prethermalization faster on the one hand, but making the approximation of the prethermal regime as a thermal gas of non-interacting mesons unreliable on the other hand.
-Furthermore, it would be interesting to address scenarios where the violation of the meson number conservation is not negligible and must be properly considered.
+Another intriguing direction would be to address scenarios where the violation of the meson number conservation is not negligible and must be properly considered.
 Can one observe and describe the drift to the thermal regime in such cases?
 A kinetic theory would require a quantitative understanding of meson creation-annihilation processes beyond the estimates discussed in this work.

+\ \\ \ \\ { \textbf{Methods}}\\ \textbf{Tensor network simulations.} We used tensor network simulations to demonstrate the conservation of the meson number during the quantum evolution.
+Whereas time evolution can be carried out using the standard method of infinite Time-Evolving Block Decimation (iTEBD)~\cite{Schollwoeck2011, Hauschild2018}, measurements of the meson number are more subtle.
+We outline how the mesonic number operator can be embedded efficiently in tensor network formalism.\\ The construction relies on the exact solution of the transverse Ising model, which we summarize in supplementary information \cite{Note1}.
+Let $\{\gamma_{k}, \gamma_{k}^{\dagger}\}$ be the fermionic creation and annihilation operators that diagonalize the transverse field Ising model in the absence of a longitudinal field $\hpa=0$, the mesonic number operator is obtained as half of the mode number operator